chepo92/SMARS-esp32/README.md

-# ESP32 Wifi Tank web control code
+# ESP Wifi web control code

-Esp32 webserver robot tank control.
+Esp 8266/32 webserver robot tank control.
 Uses only one Jostick to control the movement.
-Based on TB6612FNG motor driver and smars project robot, uses async HTML protocol.
+Can be used and extended to any robot project RC car, uses async HTML protocol.

 ## Configuration

-You need to modify your password and SSID to a personal one, and set your TB6612FNG Driver pins.
+You need to modify your password and SSID to a personal one, and set your the motor Driver pins.

 src/config.h contains the setup.